keijiro/Rcam2/README.md

 1. Select a controller from the dropdown list.
 You can hide the UI by clicking an empty area of the screen.

-Rcam2 is my second attempt at making a real-time volumetric/AR VFX system with Unity (the first attempt is here).
-This time I used iPad Pro with a LiDAR scanner.

-The Rcam2 system consists of two software components: RcamController and RcamVisualizer.
-RcamController runs on an iPad device and sends a video stream and metadata (camera position, control data, etc.) to RcamVisualizer, which runs on a desktop computer and renders VFX.
-It uses NDI to communicate between the controller and the visualizer, so it doesn't require any special hardware but only a network connection (wired or wireless).

 TIPS
 ----